lhehnke/lhehnke.github.io/_posts/2018-02-08-death-penalty-us.md

 ## Mapping executions with *tmap*

-The following choropleth map, which depicts the US states shaded according to the number of executions, was created with `tmap`.
+The following choropleth map, which depicts the US states shaded in relation to the number of executions, was created with `tmap`.

 Note that *no data* could either mean that there is no data available or there actually were no executions carried out during the considered period.
 See <a href="http://deathpenaltyusa.org/usa1/indexstate1.htm">deathpenaltyusa.org</a> for more information on which years the raw data for each state covers.